-Table A-69 srvctl getenv listener Parameters
+Table A-40 srvctl getenv listener Command Parameters

-Parameter Description -listener listener_name Listener name If this parameter is not specified, the name of the listener defaults to ${\tt LISTENER}$ -envs "name_list" Comma-delimited list of the names of environment variables If this parameter is not specified, then the values of all environment variables associated with the listener are displayed.
+Parameter Description -listener listener_name Optionally, you can specify a listener name for which you want to obtain the environment variables.
+If you do not use this parameter, then the name of the listener defaults to LISTENER. -envs "name_list" Optionally, you can specify a comma-delimited list of the names of environment variables enclosed in double quotation marks ("").
+If you do not use this parameter, then SRVCTL displays the values of all environment variables associated with the listener.